Spacial/awesome-systools/README.md

 - [lalboard](https://github.com/JesusFreke/lalboard): A 3D-printed keyboard inspired by the DataHand.
 - [Software disenchantment](https://tonsky.me/blog/disenchantment/)
 - [Bob Cassette Rewinder](https://github.com/dekuNukem/bob_cassette_rewinder): Defeating Dishwasher Detergents DRM, Renew and Refill Bob Cassettes for 98% cost saving!
+- [Start Your Own ISP ](https://startyourownisp.com/): This site is dedicated to helping you start your own Internet Service Provider.
+Specifically this guide is about building a Wireless ISP (WISP).

 ## News